IDCubed/oms-docs/sources/tutorials/gps_demo.rst

 The GPS Proximity Service uses an Android application called Funf Journal to collect GPS data from a user's phone.
-It utilizes a computational sandbox to compare the real-time GPS data with a preset value, reporting whether or not the user is within a prespecified distance from the preset GPS value.
+It utilizes a computational sandbox to compare the real-time GPS data with a preset value, reporting whether or not the user is within a pre-specified distance from the preset GPS value.

 Deploy GPS Demo
 ---------------

 .. include:: tutorial_setup.inc

-The manifests for the GPSDemo can be found in the oms-core module repository, included in ``/var/oms/src/oms-core/manifests``.
-There is a manifest for the backend and separate manifest for the UI, ``GPSDemo.yaml`` and ``GPSDemoUI.yaml``, respectively.
+The manifests for the GPS Demo can be found in the oms-core module repository, included in ``/var/oms/src/oms-core/manifests``.
+There is a manifest for the backend (``GPSDemo.yaml``) and a separate manifest for the UI (``GPSDemoUI.yaml``).

 Edit the manifest
 ~~~~~~~~~~~~~~~~~

-Update ACCESS_TOKEN with the access token created at the OpenID Connect server.
+Update ``ACCESS_TOKEN`` with the access token created at the OpenID Connect
+server.

 .. note:: we need something that describes how to retrieve this token from OIDC

-The URL endpoints that appear in the manifest must be updated to referece the
+The URL endpoints that appear in the manifest must be updated to reference the
 correct host.
-For example, each app in the GPS TAB contains a django setting,
+For example, each app in the GPS Demo TAB contains a setting,
 ``TOKENSCOPE_ENDPOINT``, embedded in the manifest.
-This setting is used to
+This endpoint is used to
 validate access tokens at the OpenID Connect server.

-There are other URLs/endpoints, update each of the following with correct base
+There are other URLs/endpoints that you should update with the correct base URL
-URL based on how your OMS host was deployed (either with/without SSL and DNS).
+based on how your OMS host was deployed (either with/without SSL and DNS):

 ============================   =================================================
 Setting Key                    Description
 ============================   =================================================
 **PDS**
-``LOCATION_ENDPOINT``          location endpoint on the PDS, used for self-testing.
+``LOCATION_ENDPOINT``          location endpoint on the PDS, used for
-**Resource**
-``PDS_SERVER_URL``             URL of the PDS server.
-``LOCATION_ENDPOINT``          location endpoint on the Resource Server, used
-                               for self-testing.
+                               self-testing.
 **Connector**
-``LOCATION_ENDPOINT``          location endpoint on the Resource Server.
+``LOCATION_ENDPOINT``          location endpoint on the PDS.
 ``CONFIG_ENDPOINT``            endpoint containing the Funf Journal
                                configuration.
 ``UPLOAD_ENDPOINT``            endpoint for uploading SQLite databases with
+                               location data.
+``FUNF_CONFIG_ENDPOINT``       endpoint containing the Funf Journal
+                               configuration (used by Funf Journal).
+Forward
+                               slashes should be escaped with `\\`.
+``FUNF_UPLOAD_ENDPOINT``       endpoint for uploading SQLite databases with
-                               location data, used by Funf Journal
+                               location data (used by Funf Journal).
+Forward
+                               slashes should be escaped with `\\`.
 **Proximity**
-``LOCATION_ENDPOINT``          location endpoint on the Resource Server.
+``LOCATION_ENDPOINT``          location endpoint on the PDS.
+``CLIENT_LOCATION_ENDPOINT``   endpoint containing the reference location for
+                               determining proximity.
 ``PROXIMITY_ENDPOINT``         endpoint to determine proximity by comparing the
                                current location to the reference location.
-``CLIENT_LOCATION_ENDPOINT``   endpoint containing the reference location for
-                               determining proximity.
 **Test**
 ``CONFIG_ENDPOINT``            endpoint containing the Funf Journal
                                configuration.
-``PDS_LOCATION_ENDPOINT``      location endpoint on the PDS.
+``LOCATION_ENDPOINT``          location endpoint on the PDS.
 ``CLIENT_LOCATION_ENDPOINT``   endpoint containing the reference location for
                                determining proximity.
 ``PROXIMITY_ENDPOINT``         endpoint to determine proximity by comparing the